elax46/custom-brand-icons/info.md

 # Install

- 1. Add the folowing to the `frontend` section of your `configuration.yaml`
+ 1. Add the following to the `frontend` section of your `configuration.yaml`

   ```yaml
 frontend: